x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-to-route-mail.md

 ### 2. Set up a connector from Microsoft 365 or Office 365 to your email server

-Before you set up a new connector, check any connectors that are already listed here for your organization.
+Before you set up a new connector, check for any connectors that are already listed here for your organization.
 For example, if you ran the Exchange [Hybrid Configuration wizard](https://docs.microsoft.com/exchange/hybrid-configuration-wizard), connectors that deliver mail between Microsoft 365 or Office 365 and Exchange Server will be set up already and listed here, as shown in the following two screenshots, for New Exchange admin center (EAC) and Classic EAC, respectively.

 :::image type="content" source="../../media/new-exchange-admin-center.png" alt-text="Home page of the New Exchange admin center":::